microaeris/easy6502/aeris_6502_style_guide.md

 One can access values on the data stack with indirect Y addressing mode.

-Reasoning: The data stack is not located in the zero page since the ZP should be saved for variables and operations that can take advantage of direct zero page addressing. `lda` using indirect Y addressing costs one additional cycle when compared to using a software stack on the ZP and accessing with absolute X
+Rationale: The data stack is not located in the zero page since the ZP should be saved for variables and operations that can take advantage of direct zero page addressing. `lda` using indirect Y addressing costs one additional cycle when compared to using a software stack on the ZP and accessing with absolute X